Resident Psychiatric Educator Award

-The Residents Psychiatric Educator Award (previously Fellowship Award) program was created to honor psychiatry residents who demonstrate particular promise as educators and scholars in the field of academic psychiatry.
+The Resident Psychiatric Educator Award program was created to honor psychiatry residents who demonstrate particular promise as educators and scholars in the field of academic psychiatry.

 * To receive complimentary meeting registration year 2 of the award, Residents and Fellows must present a poster, workshop, or WIP.
 Submissions must be received by the posted deadline.

-- PGY-3, 4, or 5 residents may be nominated by the department chair, vice-chair (Education), director of post-graduate/residency education, or a faculty member.
-Nominators must be a current AAP Individual, Emeritus, or Institutional Member.
-Residents must be a PGY-3, 4 or 5 at the time of the AAP Annual Meeting at which they would receive the award.
+- Residents may be nominated by the department chair, vice-chair (education), director of residency education or a faculty member.
+Preference will be given to candidates who have at least one letter from an AAP member.
+Residents must be a PGY-3 or above and be in training at the time of the award.